We started Bond to build an API platform to expand banking services to the consumer apps we use everyday, transforming banking on a massive scale.

 I first met Michael at Canaan when he got in touch to talk about an API concept and broader investment thesis he’d been formulating: “Twilio for banking,” he called it.
 I immediately understood the vision: build a fintech layer for technology companies to plug-in to the backend of banks, removing the friction of them trying to do this on their own.

 Square’s point-of-sale app allows a business owner to attach a little “square” reader to their mobile phone to swipe credit cards and take customer payments.
-On the front-end, their technology is a friendly consumer app; on the back-end, Square did the hard work of creating agreements with credit card processors and connecting to their systems, ultimately building a middle layer enables millions of business owners to grow.
+On the front-end, their technology is a friendly consumer app; on the back-end, Square did the hard work of creating agreements with credit card processors and connecting to their systems, ultimately building a middle layer which enables millions of business owners to grow.

 The data being generated by app users is powerful.
 Square knows their customers’ businesses better than anyone — granular daily sales, average purchase size, percentage of repeat business, location, everything.
 These data-driven digital networks provide feedback loops to improve operations, refine customer experiences, identify and mitigate risks and create market differentiation.